 When you’re back at your campsite, you definitely need something to blast some of your favorite tunes!
 Whether you’re just waking up, pre-gaming, or keeping the party going after the festival – the speakers on your iPhone just aren’t going to cut it!
 Thankfully, portable speakers and technology have gotten pretty spectacular in recent years, and you can buy an awesome bluetooth speaker with long battery life that can lost all festival long.

-It sucks when your phone dies at music festivals!
+It sucks when your phone dies at music festivals, so you’ll definitely need to bring along a portable phone charger!
 You can’t take any photos, videos, or chat with friends to meet up with them (that is, if there’s any cell reception).
 I always make sure I bring 1 or 2 fully-charged portable chargers with me to events, because they really do come in handy.

 While some festivals do offer phone-charging stations, I think it’s much easier to just bring your own and save the money.